nthnn/ladivic/README.md

 ## ladivic

 Ladivic is a C++ library designed to provide system-level thread- and fail-safe functions.
 It offers various functionalities related to asynchronous operations, atomic operations, input/output operations, inter-process communication (IPC), memory management, and system information retrieval.
 The library aims to simplify system-level programming tasks by providing robust and reliable functions that ensure thread safety and error handling.
+Hence, Ladivic stands as a versatile and indispensable asset for tackling complex system-level challenges with confidence and efficiency.

 ```cpp
 #include <ldvc_mem.hpp>